*Click images to enlarge

 - Paste it into cell B1 (Edit / Paste or key combination Ctrl+v).

-That’s a little simple Macro 🙂 but you can do any instruction you want and it will be recorded.
+That’s a little simple Macro Excel example 🙂 but you can do any instruction you want and it will be recorded.

 - Stop recording Macro

-- In the Excel 2003: using the menu Tools ➝ Macro ➝ Stop Recording
+- Excel 2003: using the menu Tools ➝ Macro ➝ Stop Recording

-- And Excel 2007 to 2016: using the menu View ➝ Macro ➝ Stop Recording or menu Developer ➝ Stop Recording
+- And Excel 2007 to 2019 and Office 365: using the menu View ➝ Macro ➝ Stop Recording or the Developer Tab ➝ Stop Recording

 Congratulation your first Macros in Excel is created!
 Now let’s see how to execute it.